 In The Man Who Loved Books Too Much - The True Story of a Thief, a Detective, and a World of Literary Obsession by Allison Hoover Bartlett, the following excerpt portrays the power of the pages, watery as they may be:

-I like books with a dishevelled look - like people, they have a history, often one that is quite interesting.
+I like books with a disheveled look - like people, they have a history, often one that is quite interesting.
 Sometimes, you'll be fortunate enough to know about the book's past, as shared by Allison.
-Other times, your imagination will have to make do, and that's not a bad thing at all.
+Other times, your imagination will have to make do - and that's not a bad thing at all.

 One of my favourite books is The Shadow of the Wind by Carlos Luis Zafon.
-Set in Spain during the 1930's to the 1960's, this is a story within a story.
+Set in 1930s-1960s Spain, this is a story within a story.
 This book contains evocative imagery such as “the cemetery for forgotten books,” as well as mystery, romance and drama.
 I'd love to see it made into a movie.
-I used to think Tom Hanks would be perfect for the role, but now I'm leaning towards Robert Downey Junior or Mark Ruffalo.
+I used to think Tom Hanks would be perfect for the role, but now I'm leaning towards Robert Downey Jr. or Mark Ruffalo.

 Recently, writer and story editor, Carrie Gadsby, shared an interesting idea with me.
-As an added course to her dinner parties is a book exchange.
+As an added course to her dinner parties, she hosts a book exchange.
 Friends are encouraged to bring books they no longer want.
 Everyone goes home with something new to read.
 What a great way to share the joys of books and the stories contained inside and outside of those pages!

 Your turn: What book hitchhikes on your memory of a special event, trip or activity?
 What stories do your books tell?